inverse/personal-site/_posts/2025-03-22-uncovering-security-flaws-in-jwt-flows.md

 Unfortunately, Tado lacks a straightforward method for reporting security issues.
 Instead, everything had to be triaged through their standard customer support channels.

 #### Timeline:

-- **31.12.2024** – First contact with customer support regarding the issue.
+- **31.12.2024** - First contact with customer support regarding the issue.
 - **21.01.2025** – Follow-up on my original security report.
-- **12.02.2025** – [Official deprecation][7] of the insecure password flow, announced in the [PyTado][8] repo and Home Assistant, along with migration guidelines and a deprecation timeline.
+- **12.02.2025** – [Official deprecation][7] of the insecure password flow, announced in the [PyTado][8] repo and on [Home Assistant][9], along with migration guidelines and a deprecation timeline.

 While it was good to see transparency around the API sunset, the communication and support could have been improved.
-Understanding Home Assistant's release cycle better might have helped minimize disruptions, as many users were affected before a stable release was available.
+Understanding Home Assistant's release cycle better might have helped minimize disruptions, which going by the public information available is used on [3.4%] of active installs.

 ### Reflections